XeorgeXeorge/Extended-Image-Viewer/README.md

 ### Phase 2

-(Todo) introduce a container that will fit multiple images and allow for naviating through them in an optimal way.
+(Todo) introduce a Control that will contain multiple images, something like Flipview, it will  allow for browing through images in an optimal way.